serebrov/serebrov.github.io-hugo/content/posts/2015-04-02-elastic-beanstalk-python.md

 ```

 Actually we configured Elastic Beanstalk to run and manage an additional application.
-The same approach can be used for any kind of application, not necessary celery - it can be any other application even written in other than python language.
+The same approach can be used for any kind of application, not necessarily celery - it can be any other application even written in other than python language.

-### Bonus: how to install ZeroMQ libaray
+### Bonus: how to install ZeroMQ library

 To install ZeroMQ python library add it to requirements.txt: